CEI-lab/ece3400-2017/docs/tutorials/FPGA/readme.md

-# FPGA-related resources: useful tips and links
+# FPGA-related resources: useful tips, links, and FAQ's

 *By Claire Chen, 2017*